 If you want to catch a wild swarm and properly relocate it, then you need to understand what is happening within the swarm.
-Bees swarm when a hive has become so overpopulated that a about half of the colony must leave.
+Bees swarm when a hive has become so overpopulated that about half of the colony must leave.

-When she needs a break from flying, they all land in a tree, on a fence post, or whatever seems suitable at the time.
+When she needs a break from flying, they all land on a tree branch, on a fence post, a trampoline, or whatever seems suitable at the time.
 While they rest, scout bees (the real estate agents of the colony) move out in search of a new home.

 However, if you plan to get close enough for them to feel threatened then you will definitely want to take some safety precautions.

 That sounds like pretty standard information, but you would be surprised at the number of beekeepers who think they are buddies with the bees and go in without so much as a pair of gloves.
 Bad idea.

-DO NOT get over confident here.
+DO NOT get over confident here with your protective gear.
 Just because the bees are in real estate mode instead of protective mode doesn’t ensure that they won’t sting you when you get close to the queen.

 A smoker is also a good idea.
 Smoking bees is a necessity when you are checking on them while in the hive as it helps to keep them calm.
 We always have the smoker on hand when we are trying to relocate them.